Bansko Overview

 But as we lucked out with the conditions, we were spoiled for choice when it came to off-piste.
 Talking of which…

 Anecdotally, we heard that when the snow was lacking it could be slightly chaotic with less open pistes but the same amount of people.
 Which would be, frankly, pretty hard going.
 So I guess my suggestion is to keep an eye on the forecasts if you’re booking a ski trip to Bansko.
+Apparently there can be some wind too, but we didn’t experience that.

-However one thing we did do is take an off-piste snowboarding trip with local backcountry guides Split the Mountain.
-Run by husband and wife team Nikolay and Elena, Split the Mountain have been running backcountry tours for over 20 years.
+For those looking for real backcountry skiing or snowboarding… One thing we did do is take an off-piste snowboarding trip with local backcountry guides Split the Mountain.
+Run by husband and wife team Nikolay and Elena, Split the Mountain have been running backcountry tours in Bansko for over 20 years.
 We opted for a lift accessed off-piste tour which took us off the side of the mountain and into some incredible tree runs, couloirs and powder riding.
-If you find yourself in Bansko and yearning for a little more then we strongly recommend booking a trip with these guys as they clearly know the terrain.

 If you have a group of two or more, the backcountry tours can also be very cost effective and well worth the extra spend on top of your lift ticket.